WVUP/Southbreeze/README.md

  - **Note**: None of them modify the data in the database, so you can run them as many times as you want

 These example ad-hoc queries demonstrate relational database operations such as:
  - Cartesian product
  - Integrity constraints
  - Project
    - This is really just selecting columns by name to get a logical view of the data independent of the physical view
  - Several examples of queries that would answer common business questions, including:
          - Which products are currently active and not deleted
          - Which orders have not shipped yet
          - Which customers are located in Germany
  - Join operations, including:
          - Inner/equi join (following a foreign key)
          - Theta join (joining data using a comparison other than equals)
          - Left/Right outer join
          - Full outer join
          - Left/Right semi-join
          - Natural join
  - Relational Division
  - Arithmetic operations
    - Counting the number of records
  - Nested operations
  - Grouping of results
  - Sorting of results
  - Set operations
    - Union - Combines results and removes duplicates
    - Union All - Combines results and keeps duplicates
    - Intersect - only values that appear in both result sets
    - Except - difference operations
    -  Views
      -  Creating
      -  Querying
  -  Recursive querying of a table for:
     -  Direct relationships
     -  Full hierarchical demonstration

 ## Southbreeze design
- - Mermaid ERD diagram created with mermerd
+ - Mermaid ERD diagram created with mermerd.
 ```mermaid
 erDiagram
     dbo_Category {